confluentinc/cp-docker-images/docs/quickstart.rst

    Confluent Control Center showing a Connect sink

- You should start to see stream monitoring data from Kafka Connect in the Control Center UI from our previous commands.
+ You should start to see stream monitoring data from Kafka Connect in the Control Center UI from the running connectors.
+Remember that the file contained only 1000 messages, so you'll only see a short spike of topic data.

   .. figure:: images/c3-quickstart-connect-monitoring.png
    :scale: 50%